 While many babies are crawling at this point, there’s no reason to be alarmed if Baby isn’t – there are so many brand new skills babies have to learn during the first year, and some babies prioritize other things over crawling.
-Babies who are late to crawl often haven’t been working on building up gross motor skills because they’re more interested in focusing on learning to talk, or on fine motor skills, or being the first baby on the block to learn how to take off her own diaper.
-You never know what Baby’s interests are going to be – maybe she doesn’t think crawling is that interesting yet, but she’ll get there.
+Babies who are late to crawl often haven’t been working on building up gross motor skills because they’re more interested in focusing on learning to talk, or on fine motor skills, or being the first baby on the block to learn how to take off their own diaper.
+You never know what Baby’s interests are going to be – maybe they doesn’t think crawling is that interesting yet, but they'll get there.

 - Sits unsupported: At last!
-Baby has been working on this one for a while, and for good reason – sitting up on her own opens the door for many other areas of milestones and development, like going in the big bath, and playing all sorts of fun games, among others.
+Baby has been working on this one for a while, and for good reason – sitting up on their own opens the door for many other areas of milestones and development, like going in the big bath, and playing all sorts of fun games, among others.